 - 7. What is my life expectancy at age 55?

-If that’s your plan, it’s important to ensure you understand the rules on accessing your super, how big your nest egg needs to be, the tax implications and any financial assistance you may be able to receive.
+If that’s your plan, it’s important to ensure you understand the rules on accessing your super, how big your nest egg needs to be, the tax implications of retiring and any financial assistance you may be able to receive.